department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/automobile-allowance-adaptive-equipment.md

 [View the current payment rates](https://www.benefits.va.gov/COMPENSATION/special_Benefit_Allowances_2017.asp).

 #### For the one-time payment to help you buy a specially equipped vehicle
-- You’ll need to fill out an Application for Automobile or Other Conveyance and Adaptive Equipment (VA Form 21-4502). <br>
+- You’ll need to fill out an Application for Automobile or Other Conveyance and Adaptive Equipment (VA Form 21-4502) in order to receive a VA automobile allowance. <br>
 [Download VA Form 21-4502](https://www.vba.va.gov/pubs/forms/VBA-21-4502-ARE.pdf).
 - We’ll pay the vehicle’s seller directly.